nux-ai/server/README.md

 ## Overview

-NUX automatically listens in on database changes processes files, and generates embeddings to send right back into your database.
+NUX automatically listens in on database changes, processes your files, and generates embeddings to send right back into your database.

-It removes the need of setting up architecture to track database changes, extracting content, processing and embedding it, then inserting back into your database.
+It removes the need of setting up architecture to track database changes, extracting content, processing and embedding it.
 This stuff doesn't move the needle in your business, so why focus on it?

 ### Integrations

 - [MongoDB Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search)
 - [Supabase](https://supabase.com/vector)

-## Why NUX?

-The need for NUX arises from the pain points experienced by businesses in managing database changes and processing data:

-- **Manual Monitoring and Processing**: Manually monitoring for database changes and processing data is time-consuming and prone to error, affecting efficiency and reliability.
-- **Scalability Issues**: Handling large volumes of data and spikes in database changes can be challenging without an automated, scalable system.
-- **Integration Complexity**: Integrating processed data back into databases often requires custom solutions, complicating the overall data management strategy.

-NUX automates these processes, providing a seamless, scalable solution that operates across four independent services, each running in its own Docker container.
-This architecture allows for independent scaling and ensures that a bottleneck in one service doesn't affect the others.

 ## Services Architecture